 5. TERM AND TERMINATION

-5.1 Subject to earlier termination as provided below, this Agreement is for the Initial Service Term as specified in the Order Form, and unless expressly stated otherwise in the Order Form, shall automatically renew for additional periods of the same duration as the Initial Service Term (collectively, the “Term”), unless either party requests termination at least thirty (30) days prior to the end of the then-current term.
+5.1 Subject to earlier termination as provided below, this Agreement is for the Initial Service Term of a fixed Service Period of twelve (12) months unless expressly stated otherwise in the Order Form, and shall automatically renew for additional periods of the same duration as the Initial Service Term (collectively, the “Term”), unless either party requests termination at least thirty (30) days prior to the end of the then-current term.

 5.2 In addition to any other remedies it may have, either party may terminate this Agreement upon thirty (30) days’ notice (or without notice in the case of nonpayment), if the other party materially breaches any of the terms or conditions of this Agreement and such breach remains uncured for thirty days following notice thereof.
 In no event will termination relieve Customer of its obligation to pay any fees payable to Bitesize for the period prior to the effective date of termination.
 All sections of this Agreement which by their nature should survive termination will survive termination, including, without limitation, accrued rights to payment, confidentiality obligations, warranty disclaimers, limitations of liability, and dispute resolution and arbitration provisions.